recyclejs/recycle/README.md

 ## Why?
 * Use [Observables](http://reactivex.io) for managing async behavior
 * Greater separation of concerns
-* It's fast - even though selecting nodes looks like [query selectors](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), Recycle uses React's inline event handlers
+* Better component decoupling
+* Manage side effects outside a component definition
+* Use Observables for dispatching actions to [Redux](http://redux.js.org) store
 * No need for another framework - use it as any other React component
-* Use Observables for dispatching actions to [Redux](http://redux.js.org) store

 ## How does it look like?
 Example of writing React component using Recycle: